CarmanK/GraphSemantics/README.md

   * The current output format is:
      * "phrase": phrases
-     * "id": id number
      * "article": article
-  * The id number does not need to be saved, which will cut down on space.
   * The phrase may or may not need to be saved, to be determined.
   * The output is stored in a folder named output_data, and the other outputs should also be moved to this folder.
   * The output is currently stored in a separate file per layer named layer_number_output.json, but this can also be converted to a json list.